keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ```
 </div>

 ![png](/img/guides/object_detection_keras_cv/object_detection_keras_cv_18_1.png)

-Next, lets re-configure `keras_cv.layers.MultiClassNonMaxSuppression` for our
+Next, let's re-configure `keras_cv.layers.MultiClassNonMaxSuppression` for our
 use case!
 In this case, we will tune the `iou_threshold` to `0.2`, and the
 `confidence_threshold` to `0.7`.

 Raising the `confidence_threshold` will cause the model to only output boxes
 that have a higher confidence score. `iou_threshold` controls the threshold of
-IoU two boxes must have in order for one to be pruned out.
+intersection over union (IoU) that two boxes must have in order for one to be
+pruned out.
 [More information on these parameters may be found in the TensorFlow API docs](https://www.tensorflow.org/api_docs/python/tf/image/combined_non_max_suppression)